LIU-YiFeng-1/ip/docs/README.md

    -----------------------------------------------------------------------------

  ## Running jar file on Command Prompt
- If you are running the jar file on Windows Command Prompt, please use the following command:
+ If you are running the jar file on Windows Command Prompt, go to "Property" >> "Font" >> change font to "NSimSun".
+ Then use the following command to run the JAR file:

  chcp 65001